Azure/Azure-Sentinel/DataConnectors/AWS-CloudTrail-AzFunc/README.md

 # Azure native Data connector to ingest AWS CloudTrail Logs
+**Author: Sreedhar Ande**

-Azure native Sentinel Data connector to ingest AWS CloudTrail Logs
+Azure native Sentinel Data connector to ingest AWS CloudTrail Logs from centralized AWS S3 bucket - Receiving CloudTrail Log Files from Multiple Accounts

 AWS CloudTrail logs are audit type events from all/any AWS resources in a tenancy.
 Each AWS resource has a unique set of Request and Response Parameters.
 Azure Log Analytics has a column per table limit of 500, (plus some system columns) the aggregate of AWS parameter fields will exceed this quickly leading to potential loss of event records